ahmadfajar/vuemdb-example/README.md

 # vuemdb-example

-This template should help get you started developing with Vue 3 in Vite.
+This repository contains examples on how to use the Vue MDBootstrap v2.0 components.

 ## Recommended IDE Setup